getredash/website/src/pages/kb/user-guide/alerts/creating-new-alert-destination.md

 {% callout warning %}

-Because custom Alert Destinations are able to send sensitive information to services outside of Redash, only Admins can add new alert destinations.
+Only Admins can add new alert destinations.
 Destinations are available to all users once configured.

 {% endcallout %}